 Short Author Bio

-Megan E. Freeman attended an elementary school where poets came into the classrooms every week to teach poetry, and she has been a writer ever since.
-She writes middle grade and young adult fiction, as well as poetry for adults.
-Also an award-winning teacher, Megan has decades of experience teaching in the arts and humanities, and is nationally recognized for her work leading professional development programs for educators.
+Megan E. Freeman attended an elementary school where poets visited her classroom every week and she has been a writer ever since.
+She writes middle grade and young adult fiction, and her debut middle grade novel-in-verse ALONE will be published in January 2021 from Simon & Schuster/Aladdin.
+Megan is also a Pushcart Prize-nominated poet, and her poetry chapbook, Lessons on Sleeping Alone, was published by Liquid Light Press.
+An award-winning teacher with decades of classroom experience, Megan is nationally recognized for her work leading workshops and speaking to audiences across the country.
 Megan used to live in northeast Los Angeles, central Ohio, northern Norway, and on Caribbean cruise ships.
-Now she lives near Boulder, Colorado.
+Now she lives in northern Colorado.

 Long Author Bio

-Megan E. Freeman attended an elementary school where poets visited her classroom every week, and she has been a writer ever since.
-She writes middle grade and young adult fiction, and her debut middle grade novel, ALONE, will be published in 2021 by Simon & Schuster/Aladdin.
-Megan is also a Pushcart-nominated poet, and her poetry chapbook, Lessons on Sleeping Alone, was published by Liquid Light Press.
+Megan E. Freeman attended an elementary school where poets visited her classroom every week to teach poetry, and she has been a writer ever since.
+She writes middle grade and young adult fiction, and her debut middle grade novel, ALONE, will be published in January 2021 by Simon & Schuster/Aladdin.
+Megan is also a Pushcart Prize-nominated poet, and her poetry chapbook, Lessons on Sleeping Alone, was published by Liquid Light Press.

 An award-winning teacher with decades of classroom experience, Megan taught multiple subjects across the arts and humanities to students K-16.
 She is nationally recognized for her work leading professional development workshops for teachers and school leaders throughout Colorado and across the country.
 She studied theater and dramatic literature for many years, earning degrees from Occidental College and the Ohio State University.